AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Tool_Overview/content.rst

 To obtain reports suitable for use as certification evidence, applicants shall use GNATcoverage as follows:

-* Build the object code composing the application under test with the GNAT Pro toolchain identified in the Tool Operational Requirements obeying to the compilation options and coding standard rules documented in the Operational Environment section.
+* Build the application object code with the GNAT Pro toolchain identified in the Operational Environment section of TOR document, obeying the compilation options and coding standard rules documented there as well.

 * Build the test code and test harness and link it with the relevant application objects if necessary to form one or several test executables.
 The test code does not need to be compiled with the switches described in the Operational Environment section, nor does it need to comply to the coding standard.

-* Obtain as many execution trace files (<TRACE>) as needed by running the test  executables (<APP>) within the instrumented execution environment:
+* Obtain as many execution trace files (<TRACE>) as needed by running the test executables (<APP>) within the instrumented execution environment, specifying the target architecture (<TARGET>) *and* the criterion level to be assessed (<LVL>) as well:

 .. code-block:: text